 ASIC is one of the top-tier regulatory bodies in the industry so Australian forex brokers already have an acceptable score in terms of regulation but we had to test them based on other factors to see which one is better.

-We didn’t ask brokers to send us information about their performance or just searching their website to find our info we needed because we wanted unbiased data so we rolled up our sleeves to find them via a third-party website where their clients have accounts there and we could access to the data such as the average spreads and commission of many brokers.
+We didn’t ask brokers to send us information about their performance or just searching their websites to find the info we needed because we wanted unbiased data.
+Hence, we rolled up our sleeves to find them via a third-party website where their clients have accounts there and we could access to the data such as the average spreads and commission of many brokers.

-Now let’s see how we found our best Australian forex brokers with ECN account.
+Now let’s see how we found our best Australian forex brokers with an ECN account.

 We use a third-party website and brokers’ websites for examining the spreads and commission of these Australian forex brokers and two EAs for analyzing the speed of their MT4 order execution.